T0rgy/book-search-engine/README.md

 ## Usage

-Open deployed app at https://evening-temple-29103.herokuapp.com/.
+Open deployed app at https://git.heroku.com/pure-brushlands-90155.git

 `Search for a book.`

 `Add the book to your list.`

 `Click "See Your Books" to see your list of books.`

-`Click "Buy on Google Books!" to purchase, or Delete a book from your list.`

-## Contributing

-N/A

-## Tests

-N/A

 ## Questions